‘Avengers: Endgame’ Spoilers: What Happened In Marvel’s Biggest Movie Yet?

 After more than a decade and 22 films, Avengers: Endgame has put a very neat bow on an extraordinary journey.
 Over the course of three hours, fans of the franchise will experience the action and laughs that they have grown used to, but there is no doubt that there may be a little more tears than usual.
 While Endgame marks the end for several of the series’ most beloved characters, as detailed in a previous The Inquisitr spoiler post, it by no means marks the end of the Marvel juggernaut, with several scenes making it clear that we will be seeing the heroes for years to come.
-In a film that was full of twists, crowd-pleasing moments and sentimentality, Endgame met fans expectations and beyond, in particular with these spoilers.
+In a film that was full of twists, crowd-pleasing moments, and sentimentality, Endgame met fans expectations and beyond, in particular with these spoilers.

 WARNING: This article contains spoilers for Avengers: Endgame.
 Do not read ahead if you have not watched the film yet.